 My Previous Approach to Mental Preparation

 I’ve seen other fighters get into the ring and get tunnel vision.
 They lose sight of everything else and just charge forward.
 In those instances, they usually have a hard time hearing instructions from their corner and get tired quickly because they’re not pacing themselves.
 This is something that I’ve always wanted to avoid.
 However, my problem is on the other end of the spectrum.
-Instead, I am very aware of my surroundings.
+Instead, I’m very aware of my surroundings.
 I can hear everything that’s coming from my corner and I know what I need to do.
-For some reason, I just have trouble getting it out.
+But for some reason, I have trouble getting it out.
 As a result, I’ve sometimes ended up wasting time and waiting for my opponent instead of taking control of the fight.
 In those fights, I’ve always come out feeling as if I could have done so much more.
 I need to find a happy medium between those two extremes.

-Going into a fight with that mindset actually cost me the win in my last two fights because I hadn’t set my mind up properly, which subsequently caused my body to freeze up under the pressure.
-After losing my rematch with Nong Ning because of a poor performance, it occurred to me that I’d been believing in that for too long and that I had to take a different approach to fighting.
+Going into a fight with that mindset actually cost me the win in my last two fights because I hadn’t set my mind properly, which subsequently caused my body to freeze up under the pressure.
+After losing my rematch with Nong Ning because of a poor performance, it occurred to me that I had to take a different approach to fighting.
 For some fighters, just letting go may be the best approach.
-However, as an athlete who is not highly experienced, I can’t rely on instincts to get me through, because those instincts aren’t anywhere near developed yet.
+However, as an athlete who’s not highly experienced, I can’t rely on instincts to get me through, because those instincts aren’t developed yet.
 Instead, I have to make conscious decisions leading up to and throughout the fight.
-If I don’t, I’ll continue to under-achieve and lose to opponents whom I should be beating.
+If I don’t, I’ll continue to under-achieve and fail to reach my full potential as a fighter.

 Getting Started with Mental Training

-My trainer watched as she and I did round after round of heavy boxing, pressuring me to fix the mistakes I’d been making.
+My trainer watched as she and I did round after round of heavy boxing, while pressuring me to fix the mistakes I’d been making.
 I could feel him getting as frustrated with me as I was with myself, and I knew that the mistakes that I was making there were the very reasons why I’d been losing fights.
-Eventually, the intensity, frustration, pressure and what I perceived to be my own failure all mounted on top of me and after we finished our last round, I ended up crying.
-I knew that I had to fix it.
-I had all the tools that I needed, but was allowing other elements to stop me from performing at my highest level.
+Eventually, the intensity, frustration, pressure, and what I perceived to be my own failure all mounted up, and after we finished our last round, I ended up crying.
+I knew that I had to fix this.
+I had all the tools that I needed, but was allowing my mental blocks to stop me from performing at my highest level.
 This just wouldn’t do.

 I looked into options for mental training, but was unsure of where to start.
-Sylvie von Duuglas-Ittu happened to be working on the same thing and had posted an interview with a sports psychologist on that very subject, which was very helpful for me.
-I shared it on Facebook and by chance, a friend of mine at the gym instantly responded by directing me towards a program that he’s used, The Confident Athlete by Dr. Patrick J. Cohn.
+Sylvie von Duuglas-Ittu happened to be working on the same thing, and had posted an interview with a sports psychologist on that very subject.
+After I shared it on Facebook, a friend of mine at the gym instantly responded by recommending a program that he’d used, The Confident Athlete by Dr. Patrick J. Cohn.

 When my last fight came, I was just over half-way through the 14 days.
 In that time, I’d already seen improvements in my mindset and was consciously implementing the methods I’d learned in that time.
 I was already aware of all of the negative thoughts about myself, my ability or my performance that I was prone to using, so whenever one of those entered my mind, I caught myself mid-sentence, eradicated it and corrected it.
 I made sure not to allow myself to doubt myself or put myself down and instead used positive, affirming self-talk to remind myself of all my strengths.
-I jotted them down and read over them regularly, and also took the workbook with me to the fight venue to read over as I got ready.
+I jotted them down and read over them regularly, and also took the workbook with me to the fight venue to read over while getting ready.
 As I lay on the mat behind the ring waiting to fight, I felt supremely confident.
 I refused to allow anything to alter my state of mind.
 That transcended into the ring, and instead of trying to assert my confidence when I got there, I went in with it already solidified.
 I felt comfortable, happy and self-assured from the first bell.
 I even smiled at my opponent on when she attacked, because at that time, there was nothing she could have done to shake me.
-This time, my confidence grew while hers diminished and as a result, I stopped her in the first round.
+This time, my confidence grew while hers diminished.
+I stopped her in the first round.

 My first short course of mental training helped me to make some very quick changes which produced immediate results, but the work doesn’t end here.
 Now that the flaws in my previous mental approach to training in fighting have been highlighted, I’ll have to work continuously to ensure that I don’t slip back into those behaviours.
 Likewise, I’ll have to continue with the same habits I adopted during those 14 days to add them into my long-term routine.
 It’s also important to remember that the best methods of mental training will vary from person to person.
-I’ve shared the program that I used, but others may need to look around for the right fit for them.
+The program that I used was hugely beneficial for me, but others may need to look around for the right fit for them.